i-a-morozov/nstu-mini-tec-course/l02-linux-basics/linux-basics.md

 [Back to Top](#contents)

 The concept "everything is a file" is a fundamental design concept in Linux (and Unix-like systems).
-All the following are files:
+All the following are file under this concept:

+- Files
 - Directories
 - Links
 - Devices